nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### To Note:
 1. No Empty Input after `q/`, `a/`, `t/` and `h/`.
 2. `t/` and `h/` is optional and not necessary.
-3. Inputs are case-sensitive (cards with the same input but different case will be recognised as different cards)
+3. Inputs are case-sensitive (cards with the same input but different case will be recognised as different cards).
+4. Prefixes (such as `q/`, `a/`, `t/`, `h/`) are not allow in the input fields.
-4. Tagging is not supported in v1.2 and earlier.
+5. Tagging is not supported in v1.2 and earlier.
-5. Hint is not supported before v1.3.
+6. Hint is not supported before v1.3.

 #### Expected outputs: